 In many cases, the fund names a representative to hold an executive position with the most important investee companies.
 In this situation, the person in question can receive a stock option plan or other incentive, with the cost in the final analysis passed through to the fund’s investors in proportion to the holding in the company in question.

 With respect to the purchase or sale of an equity stake, the standard procedure includes the following steps:

-- b carrying out of a due diligence process by the potential buyer.
-Tax and labour issues are usually the most sensitive concerns;
+- carrying out of a due diligence process by the potential buyer.
+Tax and labour liabilities are usually the most sensitive concerns;

-- e submission to the Administrative Council for Economic Defense (CADE) if the deal is subject to antitrust notification; and
+- submission to the Administrative Council for Economic Defence (CADE) if the deal is subject to antitrust notification; and

 Another common way to sell a corporate stake when there are various interested parties is by competitive bidding.
 In this case, the negotiation starts with several interested parties, who analyse the preliminary data on the company and submit proposals.
 Those with values below the expectation of the sellers are eliminated from the running, after which only the prospective buyers with the highest valuations continue the negotiation process, until a final buyer is identified.

 i Acquisition of control and minority interests